-I cannot discuss forecasting bias without mentioning MAPE, but since I have written about those topics in the past, in this post, I will concentrate on Forecast Bias.
+I cannot discuss forecasting bias without mentioning MAPE, but since I have written about those topics in the past, in this post, I will concentrate on Forecast Bias and the Forecast Bias Formula.

 Forecast Bias can be described as a tendency to either over-forecast (forecast is more than the actual), or under-forecast (forecast is less than the actual), leading to a forecasting error.